Healthdirect Free Australian health advice you can count on.

 • There are many strategies you can use to have a full and active life with dementia.

-How can I deal with my diagnosis?
+How can I deal with my dementia diagnosis?

-You might feel a range of emotions after being diagnosed with dementia.
+Being diagnosed with dementia can be difficult.
+You might feel a mix of emotions after being diagnosed with dementia.
 Your feelings may also change over time as you process this information.

 How will I do everyday tasks?